Persecution of pagans in the late Roman Empire: Ambrose and Gratian

-In 382, Gratian was the first to formally, in law, divert into the crown's coffers those public financial subsidies that had previously supported Rome's cults; he appropriated the income of pagan priests and the Vestal Virgins, forbid their right to inherit land, confiscated the possessions of the priestly colleges, and was the first to refuse the title of pontifex maximus.
+In 382, Gratian was the first to formally, in law, divert into the crown's coffers those public financial subsidies that had previously supported Rome's cults; he appropriated the income of pagan priests and the Vestal Virgins, forbade their right to inherit land, confiscated the possessions of the priestly colleges, and was the first to refuse the title of pontifex maximus.
 He also ordered the Altar of Victory to be removed again.
 The colleges of pagan priests lost privileges and immunities.

-Gratian wrote Ambrose, the Bishop of Milan, for spiritual advice and received back multiple letters and books.
+Gratian wrote to Ambrose, the Bishop of Milan, for spiritual advice and received back multiple letters and books.
 It has long been convention to see the volume of these writings as evidence Gratian was dominated by Ambrose, who was therefore the true source of Gratian's anti-pagan actions.
 McLynn finds this unlikely and unnecessary as an explanation: Gratian was, himself, devout, and "The many differences between Gratian's religious policies and his father's, and the shifts that occurred during his own reign, are to be explained by changed political circumstances [after the Battle of Adrianople], rather than capitulation to Ambrose".

 Modern scholars have noted that Sozomen is the only ancient source that shows Ambrose and Gratian together in any personal interaction.
 That event occurred in the last year of Gratian's reign.
 Ambrose crashed Gratian's private hunting party in order to appeal on behalf of a pagan senator sentenced to die.
 After years of acquaintance, this indicates Ambrose could not take for granted that Gratian would see him, so instead, Ambrose had to resort to such maneuverings to make his appeal.